Children's Assessment Center

 Services at the Center include forensic interviews by DCS workers who have received specialized training in child forensic interviewing.
 Evidentiary medical exams are performed by Physicians who are Forensic Pediatric Specialists.
 Written reports are provided regarding the outcomes of the interview and medical appointment.
 Crisis intervention and referrals for counseling are provided to family members by a Victim Witness Advocate from the District Attorney’s office assigned at the Center.

-Child victims of alleged abuse ages 0-18 are referred to the Childrens's Assessment Center for services from either a law enforcement agency, Family Law Court or the Department of Children's Services.
-Parents receive crisis intervention services as well as referral services.
+Child victims of alleged abuse ages 0-18 are referred to the Children's Assessment Center for services from either a law enforcement agency, Family Law Court or the Department of Children's Services.
+Caregivers can receive crisis intervention services as well as referral services.